nyakaspeter/Raven-Torrent/documents/api/getmoviemagnet.md

-# Get Movie Torrents By IMDB Id And/Or Query Text
+# Get movie torrents by IMDB id or query text or both

 Search torrent links for movie.